raine/tmux-file-picker/README.md

 # Use --zoxide to select from your frecent directories first
 bind C-z display-popup -E "tmux-file-picker --zoxide"

+# Use --zoxide with --dir-only to just insert the directory path
+bind C-v display-popup -E "tmux-file-picker --zoxide --dir-only"

 # Combine --zoxide with --git-root
 bind C-x display-popup -E "tmux-file-picker --zoxide --git-root"